NENUKORAH/Final_Project/README.md

 Trading volume is the number of shares bought or sold in the day.

 Tesla revenue data consist of quarterly Tesla revenue from 2010 - 2020.

+Tesla EPS data consist of quarterly Tesla revenue from 2010 - 2020.

 We will use Pandas to clean the dataset and perform an exploratory analysis.